rchartra/NcCut/docs/source/usage.rst

 #.
 To run the app there are two options:

-    * From Command Line:
+    * From the command Line:

         .. code-block:: console

             nccut

-        You can also pass a file directly into the app via the command line:
+        You can also pass a NetCDF or image file directly into the app via the command line:

         .. code-block:: console

-            nccut _FILE_NAME_OR_PATH_
+            nccut file_name

     * From Python: